JorgeFi18/playing-with-javascript-arrays/README.md

 We need to go to `src/00-Demo/demo.js` and see what we have.

-Surprice! we have a function that is returning anything, let's to change something to make it pass.
+Surprise! we have a function that is returning anything, let's to change something to make it pass.

 We need to return a simple sum of the two variables, our demo function will look like this: